Becquerel’s fogged photographic plate

 - The process is not 100% efficient, since not all incident radiation interacts and not all interactions produce the chemical change.

 - The amount of film darkening is related to exposure, but the darkening also depends on the type of radiation, so that absorbers and other devices must be used to obtain energy, charge, and particle-identification information.

-Film badges contain film similar to that used in this dental x-ray film and is sandwiched between various absorbers to determine the penetrating ability of the radiation as well as the amount.
+- Film badges contain film similar to that used in this dental x-ray film and are sandwiched between various absorbers to determine the penetrating ability of the radiation as well as the amount.

-(a) Geiger counters such as this one are used for prompt monitoring of radiation levels, generally giving only relative intensity and not identifying the type or energy of the radiation. (credit: TimVickers, Wikimedia Commons)
+(a) Geiger counters such as this one are used for prompt monitoring of radiation levels, generally giving only relative intensity and not identifying the type of energy of the radiation.